Manage user profile photos

 Create UserProfileEndpoint extends UserProfileEditBaseEndpoint and run serverpod generate.

 The signed-in user has no profile yet.
 Ensure your identity provider creates one on first sign-in.
+The app only sees a generic server error, so check the server logs for this exception.

 Image URL does not load